lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 -- draft-ietf-lamps-cms-kemri as TBD3.
 ;

--- the rest of the module contains locally defined OIDs and -- constructs
+-- The rest of the module contains locally defined OIDs and -- constructs:

 CMPCertificate ::= CHOICE { x509v3PKCert Certificate, ... }
--- This syntax, while bits-on-the-wire compatible with the -- standard X.509 definition of "Certificate", allows the -- possibility of future certificate types (such as X.509 -- attribute certificates, WAP WTLS certificates, or other kinds -- of certificates) within this certificate management protocol, -- should a need ever arise to support such generality.
-Those -- implementations that do not foresee a need to ever support -- other certificate types MAY, if they wish, comment out the -- above structure and "uncomment" the following one prior to -- compiling this ASN.1 module.
+-- This syntax, while bits-on-the-wire compatible with the -- standard X.509 definition of "Certificate", allows the -- possibility of future certificate types (such as X.509 -- attribute certificates, card-verifiable certificates, or other -- kinds of certificates) within this Certificate Management -- Protocol, should a need ever arise to support such generality.
+-- Those implementations that do not foresee a need to ever support -- other certificate types MAY, if they wish, comment out the -- above structure and "uncomment" the following one prior to -- compiling this ASN.1 module.
 (Note that interoperability